Leyka/gensume/README.md

-# resume
+# gensume

-Generate localized resumes using the same layout.
+Simple localized resume generator using the same layout

 ## Prerequisites